 In summary, annuities can be a valuable component of the proposed personal pension framework, offering a balance between guaranteed income, flexibility and risk mitigation in the dynamic landscape of retirement planning.

 Solving the Puzzle

-In April 2019, The Brookings Institution presented a panel of experts who spoke on the merits of offering safe retirement income solutions as part of retirement plans.
+An expert panel discussion at The Brookings Institution looked at the merits of offering safe retirement income solutions as part of retirement plans in 2019.

 Panelist and Senior Strategic Policy Adviser for the AARP Public Policy Institute David John noted that countries around the globe face the same threat to their retirees’ income.
 He referenced proposals for safeguarding retiree income in Australia, the United Kingdom, Canada and New Zealand, all of which include some sort of income solution to address longevity risk, specifically through annuities or managed payout funds or both.

 According to John, to combat the complexity of making sound financial decisions with so many unknown factors — how long they will live, the direction of the economy, their health or the health of their children and spouses, possible windfalls and a host of other life events — retirees need “an automatic retirement income solution that works as well as the many automatic mechanisms available for the saver.”